paulosales/crimap-sync-cli/README.md

 $ crime-sync --version
 ```

-Since the **crimemap-sync-cli** is just a interface to syncronization server, you need to install the [sync server](https://github.com/paulosales/crimemap-sync-api) as well.
-Follow the [these instructions](https://github.com/paulosales/crimemap-sync-api#installation) to get sync server installed.
+Since the **crimemap-sync-cli** is just an interface to a synchronization server, you need to install the [sync server](https://github.com/paulosales/crimemap-sync-api) as well.
+Follow [these instructions](https://github.com/paulosales/crimemap-sync-api#installation) to get the sync server installed.

 ## Usage